GeorgeNance/blog24/content/articles/open-letter-new-programmers.md

 The truth is, Facebook was **not** Zuckerberg’s first website.
 He was already an experienced programmer by the time he started Facebook.
 And no one talks about the projects he made before he got to Harvard.
 That’s an important thing to remember, your first projects are going to suck and no one but you will want to use them.
 And that’s okay!

 In the game development community, there is a common piece of advice given to beginners.
 “Don’t write an MMO as your first game”.
 It's not surprising that aspiring gamedevs come into the field wanting to create the games they enjoy playing.
 This advice is not meant to be discouraging.
 What said is that you have to crawl before you can walk.
-If you dediate yourself to a huge project early on, you will become overwhemled and burn out.
+If you dediate yourself to a huge project early on, you will become overwhelmed and burn out.

 But if you accept that your first works will suck, you will grow and learn what you can do.
 The faster you get past the sucky bits, the faster you get to the _not so bad_ parts.